Protein (nutrient): Dietary recommendations

 According to US & Canadian Dietary Reference Intake guidelines, women ages 19–70 need to consume 46 grams of protein per day while men ages 19–70 need to consume 56 grams of protein per day to minimize risk of deficiencies.
 These Recommended Dietary Allowances (RDAs) were calculated based on 0.8 grams protein per kilogram body weight and average body weights of 57 kg (126 pounds) and 70 kg (154 pounds), respectively.
-However, this recommendation is based on structural requirements but disregards use of protein for energy metabolism.
+However, this recommendation is based on structural requirements only and disregards use of protein for energy metabolism.
 This requirement is for a normal sedentary person.
 In the United States, average protein consumption is higher than the RDA.
 According to results of the National Health and Nutrition Examination Survey (NHANES 2013–2014), average protein consumption for women ages 20 and older was 69.8 grams and for men 98.3 grams/day.
 According to research from Harvard University, the National Academy of Medicine suggests that adults should consume at least 0.8 grams of protein per kilogram of body weight daily, which is roughly equivalent to a little more than 7 grams for every 20 pounds of body weight.
 This recommendation is widely accepted by health professionals as a guideline for maintaining muscle mass, supporting metabolic functions, and promoting overall health.